Summer Intensives

 Who: Any one can hire a choreographer for a solo.
 However, only our Academy students in Level III and IV can perform it in the recital.

-Service includes: choreography of 3 or less minutes, 5 teaching/coaching sessions and studio rental for 30 minutes each, feedback after recital dress rehearsal, and costume for recital.
+Service includes: choreography of 3 or less minutes, teaching/coaching sessions (minimum of 6 lessons required), studio rental for desired time, feedback after recital dress rehearsal.

 Self-Choreographed Solo for Recital

-Who: Only pre-college students in our Academy program can perform a self-choreographed solo in the recital.
+Who: Only Level IV students in our Academy program can perform a self-choreographed solo in the recital.

-Cost includes: 2 teaching/coaching sessions and studio rental for 30 minutes each, feedback after recital dress rehearsal, and costume for recital.
+Service includes: staff present to help/coach as needed, studio rental for desired time (minimum of 6 lessons required), feedback after recital dress rehearsal.
 Solo will require final approval before the show.

 Private Lesson